syntasso/workshop/installing-a-promise/README.md

 * **Request Pipeline**: business logic required when an instance of a capability is requested.

-We will explore more about the internals of a Kratix Promise in part 4 where we [write our own Promise](/writing-a-promise/README.md).
-For now, let's install an off-the-shelf Kratix Promise locally.
+Let's install an off-the-shelf Kratix Promise locally.

 <br>
 <hr>